pvnick/data_structures_and_algorithms/projects/1/input/cdal/cdal.md

 iterator begin()
 ------------

-* Creates an iterator which, when dereferenced, returns a mutable reference to the current item.
+* Creates an iterator which, when dereferenced, returns a mutable reference to the first stored item.

 iterator end()
 ------------